Cold-Food Powder: Six Dynasties

 Second, when Huan Xuan was summoned to the capital in 387 to serve the crown prince Sima Dezong, his friend Wang Chen came to visit,and was "slightly drunk after having taken a powder [fusan 服散]" ...
 Huan set out wine for him, but since he was unable to drink it cold (because of the powder), Huan unthinkingly said to his attendants, 'Have them warm (wen) the wine and bring it back.'
 After doing so, he burst into tears and cried out, choking with grief."
 The commentary explains that Huan, who tended to be overemotional, violated the Chinese naming taboo of his deceased father Huan Wen (桓溫) when he said wen (溫 "warm").

 Two Shishuo xinyu contexts mention medical problems that commentators identify as wushisan side effects.
 When Yin Ji (殷覬, d.
-397—"apparently from an overdose of drugs") learned his cousin Yin Zhongkan (殷仲堪) was plotting a coup, he refused to participate, took wushisan, and walked away in resignation from his post.
+397—"apparently from an overdose of drugs") learned his cousin Yin Zhongkan (殷仲堪, d.
+399) was plotting a coup, he refused to participate, took wushisan, and walked away in resignation from his post.
 "When Yin Chi's illness became critical [bingkun 病困], when he looked at a person, he only saw half of his face", citing Yu Jixia that "temporary impairment of vision" was one harmful effect.
 When Bian Fanzhi (卞範之) was capital intendant for Huan Xuan in 402, his friend Yang Fu (羊孚, c.
 373–403) sought help for a bad reaction to wushisan.
 Yang went to Bian's house and said, "My illness is acting up [zhidong 疾動], and I can't endure sitting up."
 Bian had him lie down on a large bed, and "sat keeping vigil by his side from morning until evening."